krry/ray-hubot/README.md

 * loves coffee(script), like most hubots
 * answers to "raybot", and answers are its M.O.
-* genderless, sexless, and joyless&mdash;well, not always joyless
+* playful, useful, genderless, immortal
 * born in the spring of 2014

 ## Tricks